tetsufmbio/taxontree/README.md

                 # if you want to configure TaxOnTree to access a local MySQL
 ```

-This will install all TaxOnTree dependencies at $HOME/.taxontree/ folder.
-This
+This will install all TaxOnTree dependencies at $HOME/.taxontree/ folder. and create
-will also install some third-party software that are in src folder.
+an executable named taxontree.
+This will also install some third-party software that
+are in src folder.
 This includes:

 * MUSCLE;
 * Clustal Omega;